mwilanowicz/flow-field-reconstruction/README.md

-# Flow Field Modeling: Convolutional Autoencoder vs. PCA
+# Flow Field Reconstruction: Convolutional Autoencoder vs. PCA

 ## Project Overview
 This project focuses on the spatial reconstruction of fluid flow fields, specifically the **Von Kármán vortex street**, using unsupervised machine learning and deep learning techniques.
 The objective is to evaluate and compare the performance of a non-linear Convolutional Autoencoder (CAE) against a traditional linear dimensionality reduction baseline (PCA / POD).